-On April 9, 2015, NMFS responded to a request for consultation and concluded that the fisheries managed under the American Samoa FEP, specificallythe bottomfish fishery, the precious coral fishery, the crustatean fishery, and the coral reef ecosystem fishery were not likely to adversely affect the Indo-West Pacific distinct population segment of scalloped hammerhead shark (Sphyrna lewini) and six threatened reef-building corals: Acropora globiceps, A. jacquelineae, A. retusa, A. speciosa, Euphyllia paradivisa, and Isopora crateriformis (NMFS 2015a).
+On April 9, 2015, NMFS responded to a request for consultation and concluded that the fisheries managed under the American Samoa FEP, specifically the bottomfish fishery, the precious coral fishery, the crustacean fishery, and the coral reef ecosystem fishery were not likely to adversely affect the Indo-West Pacific distinct population segment of scalloped hammerhead shark (Sphyrna lewini) and six threatened reef-building corals: Acropora globiceps, A. jacquelineae, A. retusa, A. speciosa, Euphyllia paradivisa, and Isopora crateriformis (NMFS 2015a).
 NMFS reported that it expected the species would occur in low numbers or limited distribution and therefore would have a low risk of exposure due to the fishing techniques and small scale of the fisheries.

-On April 2, 2015, NMFS requested reiniation of consultation on the continued authorization of the coral reef, bottomfish, crustacean, and precious coral fisheries under the Mariana Archipelago FEP (NMFS 2015c).
-On April 29, 2015, NMFS concurred that the Mariana Archipelago fisheries were not likely to adversely affect the Indo-West Pacific scalloped hammerhead shark and three threatened reef-building corals: Acropora globiceps, A. retusa, and Seriatopora aculeata (NMFS 2015b).
+On April 29, 2015, NMFS concurred that the Mariana Archipelago fisheries were not likely to adversely affect the Indo-West Pacific scalloped hammerhead shark and three threatened reefbuilding corals: Acropora globiceps, A. retusa, and Seriatopora aculeata (NMFS 2015b).
 NMFS concluded that the effects of the FEP were insignificant and discountable due to the limited distribution of these species, selective fishing techniques, and the small scale and scope of these fisheries.
 On August 21, 2015, NMFS revised critical habitat for Hawaiian monk seals to include areas in the MHI extending 5 m inland from the shoreline out to the 200 m depth contour (80 FR 50926).
 The critical habitat designation also included the seafloor and all subsurface waters and marine habitat within 10 m of the seafloor.
 On March 1, 2016, NMFS concluded that the MHI bottomfish fisheries are not likely to adversely affect Hawaiian monk seal critical habitat in the MHI (NMFS 2016a).
 NMFS concluded that there would be spatial separation between the fishery and elements of monk seal critical habitat, and that harvest techniques are unlikely to result in any adverse effects to the designated critical habitat.

 In 2018, NMFS issued final rules to list three species as threatened: the giant manta ray (Manta birostris; 83 FR 2916) on January 22, 2018; the oceanic whitetip shark (Carcharhinus longimanus; 83 FR 4153) on January 30, 2018; and the chambered nautilus (Nautilus pompilius; 83 FR 48976) on September 28, 2018.
-These three listings, as well as the designation of MHI IFKW critical habitat in Hawaii (83 FR 35062, 7/24/2018), triggered the requirement to reinitiate consultation due to their spatial overlap with the the bottomfish fisheries in Guam, CNMI, American Samoa, and Hawaii.
+These three listings, as well as the designation of MHI IFKW critical habitat in Hawaii (83 FR 35062, 7/24/2018), triggered the requirement to reinitiate consultation due to their spatial overlap with the bottomfish fisheries in Guam, CNMI, American Samoa, and Hawaii.